 Exactly.
-It's all about.
-So there's two sort of two halves of your brand.
-And your brand will be you your experience, your personality, your knowledge, your history, your story.
-And, and, and who you are, and and how you, you interact with people.
-But you need to know who it is that you are talking to who it is that you want to attract who it is that you because branding is all about magnetising people towards you.
+So there's two halves of your brand.
+And your brand will be you, your experience, your personality, your knowledge, your history, your story and who you are, and how you interact with people.
+But you need to know who it is that you are talking to, who it is that you want to attract, because branding is all about magnetising people towards you.
 It's not about jumping up and shouting, I'm brilliant.
 I'm brilliant.
 It's about telling people who you are authentically and letting them be attracted to you.
 You're the person I want to work with.
-You are the person who I I need to do this for me because I know you I feel like I know you I like you, I trust you.
+You are the person who I need to do this for me because I know you, I feel like I know you, I like you, I trust you.
 So it's very much about deciding who you want to work with.
 And it's such a tricky question.
 Because whenever I say to people about niching, let's go there.
 Let's go to niching.
-I know it's an incredibly hard sort of topic, especially especially for the Osteopath and the chiropractors and the physios because I've worked with quite a few.
-And they say, and I say So who's your target market, and they will say, you know, anyone could come to me, I can, I can literally help everyone.
-And, and that's true, that's true for a lot of people.
-But also there's, there's niches kind of within within that.
+I know it's an incredibly hard sort of topic, especially, especially for the osteopath and the chiropractors and the physios because I've worked with quite a few and I say, so who's your target market, and they will say, you know, anyone could come to me, I can literally help everyone.
+And that's true, that's true for a lot of people.
+But also, there's niches kind of within that.
 So, for example, I've worked with a physio who specialises in the pelvic floor.
-And so and that was a real niche down for her, but she's literally become one of the country's leading experts in pelvic floor.
-And, and that's, which is great if you've got that expertise.
+And that was a real niche down for her, but she's literally become one of the country's leading experts in pelvic floor.

+Which is great if you've got that expertise.
 And that's what you want to concentrate on.
 What we've suggested to people in the past is that you need to avoid having those pages that first of all, give you the history of osteopathy, we'll go into that now.
 Lots of people do that.
-But say, well, we just treat pain because people aren't interested in that they're interested in frozen shoulder, knee pain, hip pain, shoulder pain, and therefore, you can't you can separately market to all those niches using the same sort of branding and colours, I'm assuming.
+But say, well, we just treat pain because people aren't interested in that, they're interested in frozen shoulder, knee pain, hip pain, shoulder pain, and therefore, you can separately market to all those niches using the same sort of branding and colours, I'm assuming.

 Yeah.
-And you could you could say, well, I really want to appeal to sports, and, and really kind of hunkered down in sports.
-Or you could go down even further and say, Well, I really want to become famous in the sort of boxing circles.
+And you could say, well, I really want to appeal to sports, and I'm really kind of hunkered down in sports.
+Or you could go down even further and say, well, I really want to become famous in the sort of boxing circles.

-Change your approach if I'm, let's say I'm a chiropractor and I want to I want to focus on sportsmen generally or sports women Generally, how would that affect your decision on my branding?
+So how would that change your approach, let's say I'm a chiropractor and I want, if I was a sportsman generally, or sportswoman generally, how would that affect your decision on my branding?